-You will also see that my November profits are much lower than previous months because I reduced risk significantly as I approached my year end goal.
-Never forget, proper risk management is the key to success as a day trader.
+You will also see that my November profits are much lower than in previous months because I reduced risk significantly as I approached my year-end goal.
+Never forget, that proper risk management is the key to success as a day trader.

 So there’s my $0.02 for now.
 I hope to talk again soon.